aspose-cells/Aspose.Cells-Doc-md/net/plugins/aspose-cells-net-for-vsto/missing-features-in-vsto/advanced-protection-settings-since-excel-xp-in-aspose-cells/_index.md

 - Select locked or unlocked cells.
 - Use pivot tables and much more.

 Aspose.Cells supports all the advanced protection settings offered by Excel XP or later versions.

 {{% /alert %}}

-### **Advanced Protection Settings Using Excel XP and Later Versions**
+## **Advanced Protection Settings Using Excel XP and Later Versions**

 To view the protection settings available in Excel XP:

 1. From the **Tools** menu, select **Protection** followed by **Protect Sheet**.
    A dialog is displayed.

    **Dialog to show protection options in Excel XP**

 ![todo:image_alt_text](advanced-protection-settings-since-excel-xp-in-aspose-cells_1.png)

 1. Allow or restrict worksheets features or apply a password.

-#### **Advanced Protection Settings Using Aspose.Cells**
+### **Advanced Protection Settings Using Aspose.Cells**

 Aspose.Cells support all of the advanced protection settings.

-Aspose.Cells provides a class, [Workbook](/pages/createpage.action?spaceKey=cellsnet&title=Aspose.Cells.Workbook+class&linkCreation=true&fromPageId=5020675), that represents a Microsoft Excel file.
-The Workbook class contains a Worksheets collection that allows access to each worksheet in the Excel file.
-A worksheet is represented by the [Worksheet](/pages/createpage.action?spaceKey=cellsnet&title=Aspose.Cells.Worksheet+class&linkCreation=true&fromPageId=5020675) class.
+Aspose.Cells provides a class, [**Workbook**](https://apireference.aspose.com/cells/net/aspose.cells/workbook), that represents a Microsoft Excel file.
+The [**Workbook**](https://apireference.aspose.com/cells/net/aspose.cells/workbook) class contains a [**Worksheets**](https://apireference.aspose.com/cells/net/aspose.cells/workbook/properties/worksheets) collection that allows access to each worksheet in the Excel file.
+A worksheet is represented by the [**Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet) class.

-The Worksheet class provides the Protection property that is used to apply these advanced protection settings.
-The Protection property is in fact an object of the [Protection](/pages/createpage.action?spaceKey=cellsnet&title=Aspose.Cells.Protection+class&linkCreation=true&fromPageId=5020675) class that encapsulates several Boolean properties for disabling or enabling restrictions.
+The [**Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet) class provides the [**Protection**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet/properties/protection) property that is used to apply these advanced protection settings.
+The [**Protection**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet/properties/protection) property is in fact an object of the [**Protection**](https://apireference.aspose.com/cells/net/aspose.cells/protection) class that encapsulates several Boolean properties for disabling or enabling restrictions.

 Below is a small example application.
 It opens an Excel file and uses most of the advanced protection settings supported by Excel XP and later versions.